pkp/pkp-docs/coalition-publica/en/initial-setup.md

 ## System Administrator Steps {#sys-admin}

 The following steps require back-end access to  files on the server on which OJS is installed and can be performed by a System Administrator.
-These steps must be followed after completing the steps outlined in the Site Administrator section.
+These steps must be followed **after completing the steps outlined in the Site Administrator section**.
 You may need to contact your hosting provider or technical lead to perform the following steps.

 ### Step 1.
 Rebuild Your Search Index